hugohjerten/advent-of-code/README.md

 Check out [2022/go/README.md](./2022/go/README.md) for instructions on how to run the code,

-I have not stored the challenge inputs in the repo.
+I have not stored the challenge inputs in the repo, but the code expects the input files to be in the `input/` directory, in the format `N.txt`, where `N` is the day in numeric form (example `1.txt`, `2.txt` etc...)